Skip to content

 Indonesia

 The characteristic of this beach is its turquoise water.
-The atmosphere around is very calm, making your experience visiting this beach even more unforgettable.
+The atmosphere is very calm, making your experience visiting this beach even more unforgettable.

 In fact, because of its beauty, Ora Beach is touted as Indonesia’s Maldives.
 If you visit here, don’t forget to enjoy staying at a beach resort.